arpon-kapuria/arpon-kapuria/README.md

 ## Hi there! 👋

 I'm Arpon, a Computer Science graduate on paper and a traveler at heart.
-I’m currently working as a Researcher at [AMIR Lab ↗](https://amirl.org/).<br>
+I’m currently working as a Researcher at [AMIR Lab ↗](https://amirl.org/).
-You'll find here some of the projects I have been working on...

 ## About Me